Electromagnetic instability and Schwinger effect in the Witten-Sakai-Sugimoto model with D0-D4 background: Introduction

 where $g_{YM}$ is the Yang-Mills coupling constant and $F$ is the gauge field strength.
-While the experimental value of $\theta$ is small, the Chern-Simons term leads to many observable phenomena such as chiral anomaly, decay of the $\theta$ vacuum, chiral magnetic effect and some effects in glueball condensation.
+While the experimental value of $\theta$ is small, the Chern-Simons term leads to many observable phenomena such as chiral anomaly \cite{key-015+4}, chiral magnetic effect \cite{key-015+5}, deconfinement transition \cite{key-015+6,key-015+7} and effects of gluon condensate.
 Accordingly, to investigate the Schwinger effect with $\theta$-dependence in QCD would be significant since the creation rate of quark-antiquark pairs is affected by the $\theta$ angle.
-So in this paper, we are motivated to study the electromagnetic instability and the Schwinger effect with such a topological term holographically.
+So in this paper, we are motivated to study the electromagnetic instability and the Schwinger effect with such a topological term in holography.

-In the gauge/gravity duality, the $\theta$-dependence could be introduced as the D-brane with D-instanton configuration in the string theory \cite{key-015}.
-So for the method of QCD, we use the D0-D4/D8 system for our investigation since this system is holographically dual to QCD with a Chern-Simons term \cite{key-016,key-017} (See more details and applications in \cite{key-018,key-019,key-020,key-021}).
+In the gauge/gravity duality, the $\theta$-dependence could be introduced as the D-brane with D-instanton configuration in the string theory \cite{key-015,key-015+1}.
+Thus we use the Witten-Sakai-Sugimoto model in the D0-D4 background (i.e. the D0-D4/D8 system) where D0-brane could be the D-instanton in our investigation since this system is holographically dual to QCD with a Chern-Simons term \cite{key-016,key-017,key-017+1} (See more details and applications in \cite{key-018,key-019,key-020,key-021}).
 In this model, the background geometry is produced by $N_{c}$ coincident D4-branes wrapped on a cycle with $N_{0}$ smeared D0-branes inside their worldvolume.
 The supersymmetry is broken down by imposing the anti-periodic boundary condition on fermions.
-Because the presence of the D0-branes, the effective action of the D4-branes take the following form,
+In the presence of the D0-branes, the effective action of the D4-branes takes the following form,

 where $\mu_{4}=\left(2\pi\right)^{-4}l_{s}^{-5}$, $l_{s}$ is the length of the string, $\mathcal{G}$ is the induced metric on the worldvolume. $\mathcal{F}=2\pi\alpha^{\prime}F$ is the gauge field strength on the D4-brane. $C_{5},\ C_{1}$ is the Romand-Romand 5- and 1- form respectively.
 We have used $x^{4}$ to represent the wrapped direction which is periodic.
-The first term in (\ref{eq:0-1}) is the Dirac-Born-Infield (DBI) action and the Yang-Mills action comes from its leading-order expansion by small $\mathcal{F}$.
-In the bubble D0-D4 solution, we have $C_{1}\sim\theta dx^{4}$ \cite{key-017}, thus D0-branes are actually D-instantons and the last term in (\ref{eq:1}) could be integrated as,
+The first term in (\ref{eq:2}) is the Dirac-Born-Infeld (DBI) action and the Yang-Mills action comes from its leading-order expansion respected to $\mathcal{F}$.
+In the bubble D0-D4 solution, we have $C_{1}\sim\theta dx^{4}$ \cite{key-017}, thus D0-branes are actually D-instantons and the last term in (\ref{eq:2}) could be integrated as,